circuitnederland/registrationform/cyclos_configuration/scripts/emandates/README.md

 Change permissions in the Group 'Administrateurs C3-Nederland (Netwerk)':

 - [System] 'System records': remove the Create, Edit and Remove permissions for the eMandate system record.
 Admins should only be allowed to see this record, not change it.
+- [User management] 'Profile fields of other users': set the new 'Incassomachtiging vergrendeling' field to Visible.
 - [User management] 'Add / remove individual products': Add the new temporary Product.